sferez/Noisy_Entropy_in_Languages/src/dataAcquisition/README.md

 --env: Environment to use with bearer token
 --languages: Languages to stream (Default: en, fr, es, de, it)
 --iter_max: Maximum number of iterations for each language (Default: 1_000_000)
---class_: Flag to indicate if the scraping is for a class (Default: 3)
 ```

 The data will be saved in the following path: